xieyuheng/inner/persons/judea-pearl/the-book-of-why.md

 There is one important exception to this rule
 -- [Bayesian statistics](https://en.wikipedia.org/wiki/Bayesian_statistics).

+The prototype of Bayesian analysis goes like this:

+> Prior Belief + New Evidence -> Revised Belief.

 # CHAPTER 3 From Evidence to Causes: Reverend Bayes Meets Mr. Holmes

 # CHAPTER 4 Confounding and Deconfounding: Or, Slaying the Lurking Variable